Merrimack hosts Fairfield after Sparks’ 22-point showing - WTOP News

 North Andover, Massachusetts; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Fairfield visits Merrimack after Braden Sparks scored 22 points in Fairfield’s 70-66 loss to the Manhattan Jaspers.
+BOTTOM LINE: Fairfield plays Merrimack after Braden Sparks scored 22 points in Fairfield’s 70-66 loss to the Manhattan Jaspers.

-The Warriors have gone 2-0 at home.
-Merrimack has a 1-0 record in one-possession games.
+The Warriors are 2-0 in home games.
+Merrimack is 1-0 in games decided by less than 4 points.

 The Stags are 0-1 against MAAC opponents.
-Fairfield gives up 76.8 points to opponents while being outscored by 2.2 points per game.
+Fairfield allows 76.8 points to opponents while being outscored by 2.2 points per game.

 Merrimack is shooting 37.6% from the field this season, 7.9 percentage points lower than the 45.5% Fairfield allows to opponents.
-Fairfield’s 40.9% shooting percentage from the field this season is 6.3 percentage points lower than Merrimack has allowed to its opponents (47.2%).
+Fairfield averages 74.6 points per game, 0.5 fewer than the 75.1 Merrimack allows to opponents.

+The Warriors and Stags meet Sunday for the first time in conference play this season.

-TOP PERFORMERS: Ernest Shelton averages 3.3 made 3-pointers per game for the Warriors, scoring 15.5 points while shooting 36.7% from beyond the arc.
-Kevair Kennedy is shooting 44.4% and averaging 14.3 points.
+TOP PERFORMERS: Ernest Shelton is shooting 39.5% and averaging 15.5 points for the Warriors.
+Andres Marrero is averaging 10.5 points.

-Sparks is scoring 16.8 points per game and averaging 3.9 rebounds for the Stags.
+Sparks is averaging 16.8 points for the Stags.
 Declan Wucherpfennig is averaging 11.8 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.